1973Sobreruedas/Cuaderno-Bitacora-Linuxero-1973Sobreruedas/English/Scripts/MKV Converter/README.md

 ## v1.3 - Version check system and various fixes

 - New: Automatic version check to detect available updates.
 - Fixed: Error causing the script to stop when the file had no subtitles.
 - Fixed: Incorrect indexes in audio track selection.
 - Fixed: Improved formatting and clarity in the log output (.log file).

 ### v1.2 - Critical fix

-- Fixed audio stream index when the file contains only one audio track.
+- Fixed: Failure in detecting single audio track, preventing conversion.

-### v1.1 – Improved navigation and final feedback
+### v1.1 – Usability improvements and output enhancements

-- Fixed audio track selection.
+- Fixed: More accurate logic in audio track selection.

-- More intuitive index numbering (starts from 1).
+- Improved: More intuitive track numbering (starting from 1).

-- Cleaner and colored output.
+- Improved: Colored output for better visual clarity in terminal.

-- Summary at the end: converted file, time and compression achieved.
+- New: Final summary with output filename, compression percentage, and total processing time.

 ### v1.0 – First public release

 - Conversion from MKV (H.264) to H.265.
 - Audio track detection with interactive selection.
 - Per-file logging inside `logs/` directory.

 ---